-This week, we speak with Janai Smith, ECPAT’s Community Outreach Director, about our new PSA AnyKidAnySchool.
+This week, we speak with Janai Smith, ECPAT’s Youth Outreach Manager, about our new PSA AnyKidAnySchool.

 Tell us a little about the work you do with ECPAT.
 What are some of the major challenges you face?

 I facilitate our Youth Against Child Trafficking (Y-ACT) program, which educates young people about domestic sex trafficking, how they can protect themselves, and how to become activists on the issue.
 Two major challenges are lack of funding and school buy-in.